-**Players in the U19 age group must still be enrolled in high school
+**Players in the U19 age group must be enrolled in high school

 The Tennessee State Soccer Association permits a child younger than his/her age group to "play up" to the next age group, but does not permit a child older than his/her age group to "play down" to a lower age group.

 HSC: NYSA will permit a player to "play up" to the next age group as long as the difference in the ages of the oldest players in the older age group is 1-2 years older than the player.
 Anything more than 3 years will not be allowed.
-For example, HSC: NYSA will not allow an 8 year old who should be in U10 to play up to U12, a 10 year old who should be in U12 to play up to U14, or a 12 year old who should be in U14 to play up to U19.
+For example, HSC: NYSA will not allow an 8 year old who should be in U9 to play up to U13.

 Please note: The leagues listed above can only be offered when enough players register to support multiple teams within the league.
 In the event that there are not enough players registered to play in a specific league, the players will be asigned to the next oldest age division.

 The primary reason for the minimum age is for the safety of the child.
-Because our U4 league will have children playing who turn 4 years old sometime during the fall or spring season, we don't want a 2 year old or (in the case of the spring season) a "young" 3 year old to be hurt.
-In most cases, there is also a big difference in the physical size, the abilities, and the maturity of a child who is 2.5 or just turned 3 and that of a child who is 4 or 4.5 years old.
-A secondary reason is because most 2 year olds and "young" three year olds quite honestly cannot understand the concept of a team sport.
+Because our U4 league will have children playing who have already turned 3 years old before the start of the fall season (and some will turn 4 years old during the spring season), we don't want a 2 year old to be hurt.
+In most cases, there is also a big difference in the physical size, the abilities, and the maturity of a child who is 2 and that of a child who is 3.5-4 years old.
+A secondary reason is because most 2 year olds quite honestly cannot understand the concept of a team sport.

 Please don't let the thought of coaching your young child scare you away.
 Many of the coaches in the U4 age group don't have a vast soccer experience.
 However, they realize that one doesn't need soccer or coaching experience to encourage children to do their best.
 Yes, one must understand the basic rules, but you will quickly learned that at the U4 level, the basic rules are to kick the ball into the goal, no pushing, and don’t pick the ball up with your hands.
 If you are willing to serve the children of HSC: NYSA, then please agree to coach your child's team.
 Please take a look at our Coaches Handbook (http://www.nysa-soccer.org/resources.htm).
 It will give you an idea of what to expect during the season as well as coaching games to play with the team to teach basic skills.